 You may progress to the University’s MA and MSc programmes or complete professional examinations in management, human resources, and marketing.

 From September 2012, all universities and colleges are publishing standardised information for all undergraduate courses in the form of a Key Information Set (KIS).
 The KIS data is designed to meet the needs of prospective students and allow for informed decision-making when choosing a university course.

 We pride ourselves on our student satisfaction levels which have risen from 73 per cent to 83 per cent between 2010 and 2012.
 Our dedication to improving the student experience is illustrated by our award-winning student engagement, our close links with business and industry and our £180 million investment in new facilities.

-75.5% of business and marketing graduates from Birmingham City Business School who responded to our survey entered employment (and/or further study), earning an average full-time salary of £18,600.
-81% of management and human resource graduates from the School also went into either employment and/or further study.
+75.5 per cent of business and marketing graduates from Birmingham City Business School who responded to our survey entered employment (and/or further study), earning an average full-time salary of £18,600.
+81 per cent of management and human resource graduates from the School also went into either employment and/or further study.
 Employers hiring these graduates include Stockdale Martin, Morrison's, Hydrapower Dynamics and Jaguar Land Rover, offering positions such as Account Executive, Commercial Analyst and Business Manager.

 Working with your Students’ Union

 Improving student satisfaction is a priority commitment shared by both Birmingham City University and its Students’ Union.
 In its strategic planning, the Union has pledged to be more accessible, more relevant and provide more opportunity to engage with a diverse student community.